cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ## Introduction

-Virtual Machines (VMs) are computers.

-Technical detail: They are operating systems installed as hermetic environments on computers; so there is a level of abstraction above the basic computer + operating system; and this is why we have the term *virtual* involved.
+Virtual Machines (VMs) are self-contained computers; we also see the term ***instances***.
+On the cloud an ***instance type*** means a VM with a set of specifications: How much CPU power, memory, storage, and networking speed.
+We pay for a VM per time unit it is up and running: Based on its specs.

+A VM is distinct from a ***container***: The latter leverages the underlying operating system.

 A single physical computer may host more than one Virtual Machine.

-On the cloud we select a VM by choosing both a ***type*** and an ***operating system***.
+On the cloud we select a VM by choosing both an ***instance type*** and an ***operating system***.
 The type matches the computer's purpose to processing power, memory, network speed and other features.
-A bigger VM costs more per hour on the cloud, be that cloud Azure or AWS or GCP or some other platform.
+A bigger VM costs more per hour on the cloud, be it Azure or AWS or GCP or some other platform.

-Technical detail: The operating system *actually* selects a pre-built *image* which includes said operating system.
-The image loads into the VM as a *blank slate*: Just the operating system, an empty user directory, no additional content.
-We log in as this generic user and go from there.
+Technical detail: The operating system *actually* selects a pre-built *image* which includes that operating system.
+So the term *image* used here is the same term *image* where we are headed later on.
+The image we select loads into the VM as a *blank slate*: Just the operating system, an empty user directory, no additional content.
+We log in to this generic VM as a generic user and continue from there.
+(Let's try and log in from the VSCode terminal.)

-The small VM we use here costs $0.12 per hour or about $14 per day; so this leads us to a first
-rule: Stop the VM when it is not in use.
-This is like turning off a laptop: Everything persists;
+The VM we use costs $0.12 per hour or $14 per day; so this leads us to a first rule of cloud VMs: Stop the VM when it is not in use.
+This is like turning off a laptop: On a stopped VM everything persists;
-and it is no longer consuming electricity, incurring hourly charges. **Start** and **Stop** for a VM are distinct from **Terminate**.
+but it is no longer incurring hourly charges. **Start** and **Stop** for a VM are distinct from **Terminate**.
 When we terminate a VM it evaporates; it is gone.